St Paul Peterson's Career

 Paul took the lead vocalist spot in the Prince produced group “The Family” before becoming a solo artist and scoring hits for MCA and Atlantic Records.

-When Paul isn’t recording, he runs Peterson Music and Events, a music and event consulting service originally started by his father Willie Peterson back in the 1940's.
+When St. Paul isn’t recording, he runs Peterson Music and Events, a music and event consulting service originally started by his father Willie Peterson back in the 1940's.
 He also has a 16 piece orchestra that plays at many of the top galas in the Mpls/St Paul area, appropriately titled the Paul Peterson Orchestra.

 2017 highlights include touring with his new band, St Paul and the Minneapolis Funk All Stars in Australia and Maui, where Mick Fleetwood and Steven Tyler sat in.